rozcestník;

 •

-equipment: ice axe, crampons, harness, helmet, rope if you have problems with II UIAA terrain
+gear: ice axe, crampons, harness, helmet, rope if you have problems with II UIAA terrain

 •